-PhD students can be sponsored to spend (usually) three months working at the Parliamentary Office of Science and Technology (POST).
 Some fellowships are also open to post-doctoral researchers in academia and industry.
-This scheme is run with Research Councils, learned societies and charities.
+POST runs this scheme with Research Councils, learned societies and charities.
 Find out more about POST PhD Fellowships.